Alcohol Use Disorders Identification Test

 This seen by many as the one and only way to get sober.
 It is effective, but only for a small minority.

 Despite popular belief, it is estimated that only a tiny minority actually succeed using this method.
 Recent research has shown that only 5% of alcohol dependents actually remain sober for three or more years using the 12 steps (the main philosophy behind Alcoholics Anonymous’ approach).
 However do not discount it until you have tried it.
+Only you could decide whether you want to give AA a try, and whether you think it could help you.
 For more on their approach read Stop Drinking Alcohol With AA

 There are a lot of resources that claim to be able to help you deal with your drinking.
 A lot of them are ineffective and offer false hope.
 There is one I have come across that offers alcoholics and problem drinkers a way out (if they are prepared to work hard at overcoming their problems).
 How To Give Up Alcohol gives alcohol dependents the tools to quit drinking without AA.
 For those problem/binge drinkers who do not want to give up alcohol, it provides a way for you to return to moderate drinking by showing how you can control your alcohol intake with a little bit of planning and a lot of perseverance.
 Although a bit on the expensive side, this e-book is a fraction of the cost of a treatment center,and anyway you can’t really put a price on reclaiming your life from alcohol.